 Sabbatical Grant for Researchers

-The Louisville Institute’s Sabbatical Grant for Researchers Program enables ecclesially-engaged academics and scholarly religious leaders to conduct a major study that can contribute to the vitality of Christianity in North America.
-Grants of up to $40,000 support year-long research projects that address Christian faith and life, the practice of ministry, and/or religious institutions.
+Louisville Institute’s Sabbatical Grant for Researchers program (SGR) enables ecclesially-engaged academics and scholarly religious leaders to conduct a major study that can contribute to the vitality of Christianity in North America.
+Grants of up to $40,000 support year-long research projects that address Christian faith and life, the practice of ministry, and/or adaptive challenges confronting religious institutions.

 The Sabbatical Grant for Researchers program is open to both academic and pastoral leaders who are based in the United States or Canada.
 While pastoral leaders are eligible to apply to the SGR program, their proposals will likely be more competitive in the Pastoral Study Project program.

-Preference given to applicants who are fully employed in accredited academic institutions and eligible for a full academic year leave from teaching.
+Preference given to applicants who are fully employed in accredited academic institutions and eligible for a full academic year leave from teaching and administrative duties.
+For the 2020 SGR, funding will be available beginning May 1, 2020.

 Applicants must have earned the terminal degree in their chosen vocation.
 For pastors, this is typically the Master of Divinity degree; for academics it is usually the Ph.D. or Th.D.
 Note that grant funding does not support tuition or degree program expenses.
 All applicants must demonstrate a capacity to complete the proposed project in a timely fashion.